 Francine Perlman has been exhibiting sculpture, constructions and installations, and works on paper, since 1985.
+Her work Doors Open/Doors Close (January 2017) was cited in Arnet News, first as one of eight editors’ picks for must-see in New York, and a week later, one of the five must-see Feminist art exhibitions in NY.
 Her large outdoor sculptures in The Farm Project, in Garrison, NY, were featured in press coverage in both 2014 and 2015.
 During 2012, she filled a card catalog drawer with 300 tiny works for Alternet, a collaboration with 75 other artists, assembled by Carla Rae Johnson.
 Alternet has been traveling since January 2013, to venues in New York and many cities around the country.
 “Where Lines Can Go”, a solo show at Ceres Gallery, included both her sculpture and works on paper.
 At the Fine Arts Gallery, Westchester Community College, she was granted that venue’s first ever solo exhibition.
 She has had solo shows at the historic Eldridge Street Synagogue and other non-gallery settings, including synagogues and libraries.
 Her work has appeared in many group exhibitions in the US, including the Hammond Museum, Schweinfurth Memorial Art Center, the National Jewish Museum, Snug Harbor Cultural Center, the Albright Knox Museum, Ceres Gallery, and Sculptors Alliance at Governor’s Island.
 Her work appeared in the 2004 Bonn Biennial, Bonn, Germany, in two separate shows at the Frauen Museum, and was acquired by the museum.

-Francine Perlman conducts weekly art workshops at a domestic violence shelter.
-She has taught sculpture and three dimensional design at City College and Westchester Community College, and sculpture workshops with Sculptors Alliance.
-She has taught drawing for seniors through LMCC’s SPARC program.
+Francine Perlman has taught sculpture and three dimensional design at City College and Westchester Community College, and sculpture workshops with Sculptors Alliance.
+She has taught drawing for seniors through LMCC’s SPARC program, and in 2018, a three-month mixed media class in a senior center in the Bronx. .
 She has an MFA in Sculpture from City College.

 All images in this website © Francine Perlman.
 All Rights Reserved.
 Replication or Usage of images for any purpose without the express permission of the artist is forbidden by law.